 EINHERJAR ending the campaign in style!

-From left to right, Frym3n, Major Beaver, Kristján (didn't take part in the online campaign) Red Alert, and me Victor.
-Gandri is missing but he is at the EVE Online Fanfest.
+From the left, Frym3n, Major Beaver, Kristján (didn't take part in the online campaign) Red Alert, Victor.
+Gunnar Andri is missing but he is at the EVE Online Fanfest.

 Last battle was a Total War Battle.
 We didn't get around to organizing a larger table so each brought 60 points, West Germans, British, Soviet and East German.